electron-forge/electron-forge-docs/guides/mac-store.md

 If your app only has one window, the app should close completely when the window is closed.

-Once everything is ready, you need to download Transporter from the mac app store and upload your ```pkg``` file.
+Once everything is ready, you need to download Transporter from the Mac App Store and upload your ```pkg``` file.